w3c/w3c-website-redesign-documentation/_docs/2020-08-27-proposed-site-map-v2.md

 Content related to learning resources and events organised by and associated with W3C.

 * Resources
-  * Tutorials and Courses
+  * Tutorials and courses
     * W3x courses
-  * Podcasts and Video
+  * Podcasts and video
-  * Events
+  * Events (listing of upcoming talks, workshops, meetings, conferences)
     * Talks
     * Workshops
       * Workshops archive